mdainese/academic-kickstartFinal/content/author/admin/_index.md

 I'm currently a Senior Researcher at Eurac - Institute for Alpine Environment http://www.eurac.edu/en/research/mountains/alpenv

 My research focuses on ecology and conservation of plants and insects in terrestrial ecosystems.
-I am particularly interested in understanding the ecological consequences of global changes, including climate warming and land-use change, on plant and insect biodiversity.
+I am particularly interested in understanding the ecological consequences of global change, including climate warming and land-use change, on plant and insect biodiversity.